 At The Mount School everyone has an equal voice

-This provides older pupils with the chance to reflect and gather their thoughts and to think of the world around us.
+This provides older girls with the chance to reflect and gather their thoughts and to think of the world around us.
 Younger children learn to sit quietly and think about their feelings.
-Every pupil is provided with the opportunity to have their voice heard.
-Pupils learn to articulate their thoughts and listen to their friends, appreciating their opinions and views.
+Every girl is provided with the opportunity to have her voice heard.
+Girls learn to articulate their thoughts and listen to their friends, appreciating their opinions and views.
 It is in this calm and supportive environment that our pupils build confidence in their own beliefs and opinions.

-A Quaker education at The Mount School does more than just prepare pupils for academic achievement.
+A Quaker education at The Mount School does more than just prepare girls for academic achievement.
 It prepares them for life

 Quaker Faith and Practice